MichaelWarmbier/Smite-API-Application/README.md

 # Smite-API-Application
 A Node based application designed to make accessing the Smite API easier.

+## Using application through Repl.it

+Visit [this location](https://replit.com/@Kirbout/Smite-API-Application) to view the repository for this function on replit.com

+On the right-side preivew screen, select either the **console** or the **shell** option and enter the following command:

+`node smite-api.js`

+Then, use the program like normally.
+Updated files will be located in the output folder.

 ## Installation

 These are the current steps while I figure out how to use npm to streamline the process through the console or terminal.